 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at University of Illinois--Chicago is 19:1, and the school has 28.7 percent of its classes with fewer than 20 students.
-The most popular majors at University of Illinois--Chicago include: Psychology; Chemistry; Finance and Financial Management Services; Accounting and Related Services; and Kinesiology and Exercise Science.
-The average freshman retention rate, an indicator of student satisfaction, is 80.0 percent.
+The student-faculty ratio at University of Illinois--Chicago is 17:1, and the school has 34 percent of its classes with fewer than 20 students.
+The most popular majors at University of Illinois--Chicago include: Psychology, General; Biology/Biological Sciences, General; Finance, General; Registered Nursing/Registered Nurse; and Accounting.
+The average freshman retention rate, an indicator of student satisfaction, is 80 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 University of Illinois--Chicago offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 University of Illinois--Chicago also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at University of Illinois--Chicago, 11 percent have cars on campus.
 Alcohol is permitted for students of legal age at University of Illinois--Chicago.

 |Students who have cars on campus||11%|

 |Health insurance offered||Yes|

 At University of Illinois--Chicago, 72.5 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $12,625.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.